dborzov/gravitic-duel/FILES.md

 * **`ui.py`**: Contains functions dedicated to rendering the User Interface (UI) elements onto the game screen.
 This includes drawing the Heads-Up Display (HUD) components (health bars, scores, timers), rendering text messages (like "Round Over", "Game Over"), and potentially visualizing game elements like orbital paths for debugging or gameplay clarity.

 * **`utils.py`**: (Optional) A collection of general-purpose helper functions that could be useful across multiple modules.
 For instance, it might contain a robust function for loading images with error handling or color manipulation utilities.

+* **`dev_modes.py`**: Contains functions for handling different development modes used for testing and debugging.
+Each development mode focuses on a specific aspect of the game (e.g., asset loading, physics simulation, collision detection).
+The module provides a centralized way to manage these testing modes, keeping the main game loop clean and focused on the actual game logic.

 * **`assets/images/`**: Directory storing all necessary image assets, typically in `.png` format with transparency where needed.